ES-DOC/esdoc-errata-ws/docs/v2/testing.md

 4. Return to moderation search page.

 	4.1.
-Verify that errata's moderation status has indeed been updated.
+Verify that errata's moderation status has been updated -> Accepted.